DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

 ```

 While the format of the original raw dataset might vary widely, the unified format required by the framework is clearly defined.
+It has to be noted that the framework will check if the provided attributes actually fulfill the format defined above, and will try to give feedback if this is not the case.

 ## Extracting classifiable behavior
 ...
 (This will be three functions)